 Potential and obstacles of agriculture in Italy

-Which are the potentials and obstacles to work on?
+Which are the potential benefits and obstacles to work on?

 Potential of agriculture In Italy

-- First of all, Italy has a fairly rich local biodiversity and services within the agricultural ecosystem that must be protected and enhanced also through the strengthening of the initiative of local communities.
+- First of all, Italy has a fairly rich local biodiversity within the agricultural ecosystem that must be protected and enhanced also through the strengthening of the initiative of local communities.

 - There are many regional specificities useful to implement an innovative multi-purpose system and low-cost availability of marginal, abandoned and degraded land that can be regenerated with new activities, creating new value for local communities.